 Upon successful completion of the Personal Advice option, students should also be able to:

 General Advice comprises one subject with five topics:

 Personal Advice comprises one subject with six topics including:

-Refer to the subject outlines on course tab for more information.
+Refer to the General Advice subject outline or the Personal Advice subject outline for more information.